metio/terraform-provider-k8s/docs/data-sources/gateway_networking_k8s_io_grpc_route_v1alpha2_manifest.md

 - `value` (String) Value is the value of HTTP Header to be matched.

-<a id="nestedatt--spec--rules--backend_refs--weight--request_mirror"></a>
+<a id="nestedatt--spec--rules--backend_refs--filters--request_header_modifier--set"></a>
-### Nested Schema for `spec.rules.backend_refs.weight.request_mirror`
+### Nested Schema for `spec.rules.backend_refs.filters.request_header_modifier.set`

 Required:

+- `name` (String) Name is the name of the HTTP Header to be matched.
+Name matching MUST becase insensitive.
+(See https://tools.ietf.org/html/rfc7230#section-3.2).If multiple entries specify equivalent header names, the first entry withan equivalent name MUST be considered for a match.
+Subsequent entrieswith an equivalent header name MUST be ignored.
+Due to thecase-insensitivity of header names, 'foo' and 'Foo' are consideredequivalent.
+- `value` (String) Value is the value of HTTP Header to be matched.

+<a id="nestedatt--spec--rules--backend_refs--filters--request_mirror"></a>
+### Nested Schema for `spec.rules.backend_refs.filters.request_mirror`

+Required:

 - `backend_ref` (Attributes) BackendRef references a resource where mirrored requests are sent.Mirrored requests must be sent only to a single destination endpointwithin this BackendRef, irrespective of how many endpoints are presentwithin this BackendRef.If the referent cannot be found, this BackendRef is invalid and must bedropped from the Gateway.
-The controller must ensure the 'ResolvedRefs'condition on the Route status is set to 'status: False' and not configurethis backend in the underlying implementation.If there is a cross-namespace reference to an *existing* objectthat is not allowed by a ReferenceGrant, the controller must ensure the'ResolvedRefs'  condition on the Route is set to 'status: False',with the 'RefNotPermitted' reason and not configure this backend in theunderlying implementation.In either error case, the Message of the 'ResolvedRefs' Conditionshould be used to provide more detail about the problem.Support: Extended for Kubernetes ServiceSupport: Implementation-specific for any other resource (see [below for nested schema](#nestedatt--spec--rules--backend_refs--weight--request_mirror--backend_ref))
+The controller must ensure the 'ResolvedRefs'condition on the Route status is set to 'status: False' and not configurethis backend in the underlying implementation.If there is a cross-namespace reference to an *existing* objectthat is not allowed by a ReferenceGrant, the controller must ensure the'ResolvedRefs'  condition on the Route is set to 'status: False',with the 'RefNotPermitted' reason and not configure this backend in theunderlying implementation.In either error case, the Message of the 'ResolvedRefs' Conditionshould be used to provide more detail about the problem.Support: Extended for Kubernetes ServiceSupport: Implementation-specific for any other resource (see [below for nested schema](#nestedatt--spec--rules--backend_refs--filters--request_mirror--backend_ref))

-<a id="nestedatt--spec--rules--backend_refs--weight--request_mirror--backend_ref"></a>
+<a id="nestedatt--spec--rules--backend_refs--filters--request_mirror--backend_ref"></a>
-### Nested Schema for `spec.rules.backend_refs.weight.request_mirror.backend_ref`
+### Nested Schema for `spec.rules.backend_refs.filters.request_mirror.backend_ref`

 Required: